The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 🛒 How to order a painting?

-Choose your artwork, customize the size and frame, then place your order directly from our website.
-A preview is sent to you before shipping.
+Choose your artwork, customize the size and frame, then order directly from our site.
+A preview will be sent to you before shipping.

 🚚 What are the delivery times?

-🛡️ Is there a warranty on the reproductions?
+🛡️ Is there a guarantee on the reproductions?

 Yes.
-30-day "Satisfied or Refunded" guarantee after receipt.
+"Satisfaction or Money Back" guarantee 30 days after receipt.
 We also ensure strict quality control before each shipment.

 🌍 Do you ship internationally?

-Yes, we deliver free of charge to over 50 countries, with secure packaging and tracking.
+Yes, we deliver for free to over 50 countries, with secure packaging and tracking.

 🎁 Can I give a reproduction as a gift?

 Of course!
 Just check "gift" at checkout.
-You can also include a personalized message.
+You can also include a personalized note.

 📩 How to contact you?